 - How does it work?
 The delivery of I Matter Core Training always takes place using supported online learning.
 This allows us to share the core ideas of the I Matter Framework with you and others in a very consistent fashion.
 The course structure supports you in a process of doing a lot of personal reflection.
 Your reflections are private and will not be shared.
 We can read what you write but we do not read everything.
 However, completing the online reflections is required to be eligible for the different steps of the I Matter Awards.
 Think of the questions as giving you a space to think about important issues – this is a learning journey that you will get most out of through making time and space for this reflection.
 The Home and School Programme does not involve online recording.

 - What about Data Protection?
 The storage of your data online adheres to the principles of GDPR and data protection.
 We advise however that participants should never use the names of your child or family members or colleagues – and should instead use initials or screen names.
 If you are not comfortable with data being stored online please do not progress with this training.
 Be respectful in everything.

 - What’s involved?
-At Awareness and Stage 1 of training, you are being trained to think in an I Matter Fashion, starting with your own relationship with a focus child who has some challenges.
+At Awareness and Level 1-3 training, you are being trained to think in an I Matter Fashion, starting with your own relationship with a focus child who has some challenges.
 This could be a child at home, or a child that you have a professional relationship with (eg >10hrs a week) current or past.
 The goal of the training is to help you have insights that will help you take steps to move your relationship with this focus child in the direction of happier and healthier functioning.
 The responsibility is on you to learn how to make the helpful changes